mehdifatan/Egocom_UPC/README.md

   4. Late-fusion transformer-based model with multi-head attention output and attention layer (LFT+AA)

   Before using the codes dataset address should be adjusted inside the Prepare_data.py script.

+  Here is a sample usage of the scripts:

+      python LFT+AA.py --include-prior true --future-pred 5 --history-sec 4